JulienBuonarota/ProcessLogger/Readme.md

-ProcessLogger allow to keep a log of process, keeping track of their execution.
+ProcessLogger allows to keep a log of process, keeping track of their execution.
  It allows to ask the question:
  <blockquote>
-  As this process been executed in the last minute/hour/day...
+  Has this process been executed in the last minute/hour/day...
 </blockquote>

 ## Options